ifxdb/PythonIfxDB/README.md

 ### Get the source code
 For easiness of explanation let me assume C:\Work0 is the location when we clone the PythonIfxDB repository.
-(You may clone it at any location though, if so make adjustment for the instructions as well).
+(You may clone it at any location though; if so make adjustment for the instructions as well).

 ```
 cd C:\Work0